ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

    `field(INP,  "@asyn(PLC, $(MEMORY_ADDRESS), 5.0) FINS_DM_READ_32")`

 This is used for reading 32 bit floating point numbers.
-Because the asyn interface has support for up to 64 bit floating point numbers, the FINS command coming from the EPICS record will ask for 4 bytes of memory, not two.
-But sending back only 2 bytes will be ok.
+The asyn interface has support only for 64 bit floating point numbers, but the FINS command asks for 4 bytes (32 bits) and then casts teh result to a double.

 # The FINS protocol